stellar/django-polaris/docs/integrations/index.rst

 These classes should be subclassed and its methods overridden by Polaris developers to fill in the gaps in Polaris's functionality.

+The SDF_ also maintains an reference implementation of an anchor server using Polaris.
+The source can be found in the Polaris github_ repository.

 Banking Rails
 -------------